eclipse/xtext/xtext-website/documentation/304_ide_concepts.md

 Now that the validation has a unique code identifying the problem we can register quick fixes for it.
 We start by adding the [QuickfixProviderFragment]({{site.src.xtext}}/plugins/org.eclipse.xtext.generator/src/org/eclipse/xtext/ui/generator/quickfix/QuickfixProviderFragment.java) to our workflow and after regenerating the code we should find an empty class *MyDslQuickfixProvider* in our DSL's UI project and new entries in the *plugin.xml\_gen* file.

+The QuickfixProviderFragment is added by default, doesn't it?
+If so, this paragraph needs to be updated.

 Continuing with the `INVALID_TYPE_NAME` problem from the domain model example we add a method with which the problem can be fixed (have a look at the *DomainmodelQuickfixProvider* for details):

 ```java